 Tip #1: Turn Down Your Thermostat

-Adjust the temperature on your thermostat, turning down your thermostat by two degrees and wearing a sweater you can save an average of $200 per year on your energy bills.
+One of the simplest of winter home energy saving tips is to adjust the temperature on your thermostat, turning down your thermostat by two degrees and wearing a sweater you can save an average of $200 per year on your energy bills.
 If you set you thermostat down during sleeping hours to 10° to 15° for eight hours, you can save around 10% of your heating bills.
 A programmable thermostat can help you maximize your energy saving.

-Tip #2: Save time and money – Use your Dishwasher
+Tip #2: Save Time And Money – Use Your Dishwasher

 Dishwashers are more energy and water efficient when full – ensure your dishwasher is filled before turning it on.
 Researchers have also found the machines consistently do a better job— and use less water—than hand-washing.
 That is great news for the person who washes the dishes in your house!